XenitAB/azure-terraform-example/tf-aks/README.md

 # AKS Readme

+This is for AKS without defining an already existing vnet/subnet.

 ## First run

 It will fail the first time it runs.
 Let it fail and then go through the below steps and then run it again.